 During this exclusive period, a Qualified Enterprise that has not previously received a PPP loan may apply for a first-draw loan; or if a Qualified Enterprise already received a first-draw PPP loan, it may apply for a second-draw PPP loan if it experienced a 25 percent reduction in its gross receipts for a single calendar quarter in 2020 compared with the same calendar quarter for 2019.
 In addition, an applicant for a second-draw PPP loan must have exhausted the proceeds of its first-draw loan and have applied for forgiveness before the second-draw loan can be disbursed.

-A Qualified Enterprise with an average monthly payroll of $60,000 or less may apply for a PPP loan of $150,000 using the streamlined one-page loan application here.
+A Qualified Enterprise with an average monthly payroll of $60,000 or less may apply for a PPP loan of $150,000 using the streamlined one-page loan application.
 Unlike other PPP loan applicants, a Qualified Enterprise seeking a PPP loan of $150,000 or less does not need to provide proof of the 25 percent gross receipts reduction.
 While such a Qualified Enterprise must keep records substantiating the required gross receipts reduction in the event the SBA later requests proof of the reduction, when seeking forgiveness of a PPP loan of $150,000 or less, a Qualified Enterprise may complete a single-page loan forgiveness application in which the applicant certifies as to the 25 percent reduction of gross receipts but does not need to submit proof of the required reduction.
-This single-page loan forgiveness application can be found here.

 Beginning March 10, 2021, the SBA will accept PPP loan applications from all eligible businesses—that is, generally any business with fewer than 500 employees for a first-draw PPP loan, and any business that already received a PPP loan can apply for a second-draw PPP loan if it has fewer than 300 employees, experienced a 25 percent reduction in its gross receipts for a single calendar quarter in 2020 compared with the same calendar quarter for 2019, and has exhausted its first-draw PPP loan proceeds and applied for loan forgiveness before the second-draw PPP loan is disbursed.